sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 ```

 - show /app directory (should reflect the contents of the boot jar file
-  - /app/BOOT-INF, /app/META_INF
+  - /app/BOOT-INF, /app/META_INF)
 - blue-colored ones are the ones under /app/BOOT_INF/lib that are added by buildpack
 - client certificate jar file - used by microservices to communicate each other
+  using mutual TLS

 - env |grep PORT
 - private address not public address - CF_INSTANCE_ADDR is private address
 - ??
 What is the difference between CF_INSTANCE_ADDR vs CF_INSTANCE_INTERNAL_IP
-- if you have firewall, talk to platform operators who maintain the network provisioning
+- if you have firewall, talk to platform operators who maintain
+  the network provisioning

 - cf logs - show prefixes of [APP/..]
 - STG